Xiaomi's new robot dog is a cross-breed of Boston Dynamics and a Furby

 Do a jump, CyberDog

-Adverts are designed to make a product seem cooler than it actually is, and Xiaomi following its flashy intro video with a showcase of CyberDog's tricks in real-time really humanized - well, dogized - the pup.
+Adverts are designed to make a product seem cooler than it actually is, and Xiaomi following its flashy intro video with a showcase of CyberDog's tricks in real-time really humanized – or 'dogized' – the pup.

 So, CyberDog isn't a super-smart mechanical assistant which will prowl the streets with you, clean your house, or help you survive in a post-apocalypse when all the machines (except CD, of course) rise up.
 If you're looking for that, you're barking up the wrong tree.